andyhasit/code_clan_demo_teach/README.md

 #### Visualising it:

-As we saw before, variables are like boxes, each has a label (a, b, x, y...), and contains a value (5, 24, "potato" ...) which you can use, or overwrite.
+Back to the box analogy.

-A list is also a box, with a label, but when you look inside you are presented with a row of smaller boxes, all numbered, starting at 0 and going as far as there are elements in the list.
+These smaller boxes inside the list also contain values, but they don't have their own variables/labels, only their index/sequence within the list.

-These smaller boxes also contain values, but they don't have their own labels.
 To reach the values inside them, you need to give the name of the outer box (i.e. the list) and the number of the inner box (which we call its index):

 ```python
 my_values[1]